Nadi-System/nadi-system/nadi-ide/markdown/network.md

 You can click on the nodes to see the node's (or outside the node to see network's) attributes. the visualization is done using some special attributes that you can assign

 ## Node attributes for Visuals
+These attributes inside the `visual` attribute on each node decide how they are drawn.
+For example `node.visual.nodecolor = "red"` will make all nodes red.

 - nodecolor: Color of the node shape fill
 - linecolor: Color of the line to output